How Investors Can Grab Better Returns for Transportation Using the Zacks ESP Screener

 Most stocks, about 60%, fall into the #3 (Hold) category, and they are expected to perform in-line with the broader market.
 Stocks with a #2 (Buy) and #1 (Strong Buy) rating, or the top 15% and top 5% of stocks, respectively, should outperform the market, with Strong Buy stocks outperforming more than any other rank.

-Now that we understand what the ESP is and how beneficial it can be, let's dive into a stock that currently fits the bill.
-Knight-Swift Transportation Holdings (
+The last thing we will do today, now that we have a grasp on the ESP and how powerful of a tool it can be, is to quickly look at a qualifying stock.
+Ryder (

-KNX Quick Quote KNX - Free Report) earns a #3 (Hold) right now and its Most Accurate Estimate sits at $1.09 a share, just 13 days from its upcoming earnings release on October 20, 2021.
+R Quick Quote R - Free Report) holds a #2 (Buy) at the moment and its Most Accurate Estimate comes in at $2.37 a share 15 days away from its upcoming earnings release on October 27, 2021.

-By taking the percentage difference between the $1.09 Most Accurate Estimate and the $1.07 Zacks Consensus Estimate, Knight-Swift Transportation Holdings has an Earnings ESP of 2.31%.
-Investors should also know that KNX is just one of a large group of stocks with positive ESPs.
+Ryder's Earnings ESP sits at 12.32%, which, as explained above, is calculated by taking the percentage difference between the $2.37 Most Accurate Estimate and the Zacks Consensus Estimate of $2.11.
+R is also part of a large group of stocks that boast a positive ESP.
 All of these qualifying stocks can be filtered by ESP, Zacks Rank, % Surprise (Last Qtr.), and Reporting date.

 Use the Zacks Earnings ESP Filter to turn up stocks with the highest probability of positively, or negatively, surprising to buy or sell before they're reported for profitable earnings season trading.